DHTMLX/gantt-docs/data/api/gantt_onbeforetaskdrag_event.md

 @template:	api_event
 @descr:
+The event fires when the user drags a task in the timeline area.

 The event is blockable.
 Return *false* and the task will be backed to the initial position.
 @relatedapi:
 	api/gantt_drag_mode_config.md